CPVFD Banner

 Cisterns

 Unlike many other communities, Crystal Park does not have water mains, so there are no pressurized fire hydrants.
 Also, there are only a few natural sources of water and these are likely to be some distance from a fire.
 Therefore, the Crystal Park Metropolitan District has, over the past several years, purchased 30 fire cisterns that have been buried by the Crystal Park road crew in various locations around the Park.
-CPVFD fire trucks and tender have the ability to draft water from these 1,500 to 1,800 gallon cisterns to replenish the water that they normally carry.
+CPFD fire trucks and tender have the ability to draft water from these 1,500 to 1,800 gallon cisterns to replenish the water that they normally carry.

 The locations of these cisterns are marked with red signs and are numbered.
 These locations and a map of them have been supplied to the Manitou Springs Fire Department and other fire agencies that may be deployed to Crystal Park in the event of a fire.
-The CPVFD regularly checks these cisterns to make sure they are full of water.
+The CPFD regularly checks these cisterns to make sure they are full of water.

 Dry Hydrant

-CPVFD has installed a dry hydrant at the lake in the upper Park.
+CPFD has installed a dry hydrant at the lake in the upper Park.
 A permanent installation, the dry hydrant allows the tender to pump an endless supply of water from the lake to transport to a fire scene.
 After dumping the water into the port-a-tank, the tender returns for a fresh supply.

 Port-a-Tank